-- 1. The Value of a Ceremony
+- 1. The Value of Celebrating Coming of Age

 - 2. What Kind of Ceremony?

 - 3. What Advice Would You Give A Young Man?

 - 4. Celebration is Part of the Day, Too!

 - 5. Final Thoughts

 - 6. Planning and Templates

-The Value of A Ceremony
+The Value of Celebrating Coming of Age

-People often ask as to describe what we do for a coming- of-age ceremony with our boys.
-Surely with six boys we've done something of the sort? ... and the answer would be, "Yes, indeed!"
+People often ask as to describe what we do for a coming-of-age ceremony with our children.
+Surely with eight kids we've done something of the sort? ... and the answer would be, "Yes, indeed!"

-You've probably heard of the Jewish "Bar Mitzvah" tradition - where a Jewish boy is officially welcomed to adult status in the synagogue and the community.
+You've probably heard of the Jewish Bar Mitzvah tradition - where a Jewish boy is officially welcomed to adult status in the synagogue and the community.
 The term means "Son of the Law" so technically, it's the person who's the "bar mitzvah," not the ceremony.
 But at that time, the young man is invited to play a part in the synagogue meetings, counts as one of the men for the minyan or synagogue quorum, and is responsible for his own faithfulness towards God.
+There is a similar ceremony for girls called a Bat Mitzvah.